24/7 Helpline

 Methadone can be started earlier.

-A detox using Buprenorphine can be done in a shorter period of time than Methadone which can reduce costs.
+A detox using buprenorphine can be completed in a shorter timeframe than with methadone, which can help reduce costs.

 Why Do People Relapse on Heroin?

-In an ideal world, Methadone and Buprenorphine would be taken for six months to a year before the dose is reduced in a residential treatment setting.
+In an ideal world, individuals would take methadone and buprenorphine for six months to a year before gradually reducing the dose in a residential treatment setting.

 The brain takes, at least six months, to readjust when you stop taking heroin.